 git push live to push my changes into

-hooks on the server to merge those changes into the master branch and rebuild the site.
+hooks on the server to merge those changes into the main branch and rebuild the site.

 First, I have a pre-receive hook that verifies that my working copy on the server is clean.
 If I